zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 Then run, `bundle install` to update dependencies

 ### Configuration
-You will need to provide algolia credentials to index your site.Open a free [community plan](https://www.algolia.com/users/sign_in).
+You will need to provide algolia credentials to index your site.
+Open a free [community plan](https://www.algolia.com/users/sign_in).
 Once signed in you can get the API keys.
 Once you have your credentials, you should define your `application_id` and `index_name` inside your `_config.yml` file like this:

 ```yml
 # _config.yml